 Bambo Nature 5-9 Kilo

-(Unfortunately, I had size three instead of size 4 to try Bambo nature out, but we will still test Bamboo nature, and I have been reading great things about the brand.
-We will take in consideration that this size is on the small side of our trial baby) We include the price for both size 3 and 4 to get a good compersion for the cost of nappies from the similar size we would initially use.
+(Unfortunately, we had size three instead of size 4 to try Bambo nature out, but we will still test Bamboo nature, and I have been reading great things about the brand).
+We will consider that this size is on the small side of our trial baby) We include the price for both size 3 and 4 to get a good compersion for the cost of nappies from a similar size we would initially use.

 Please find an overview of the details for Bambo Nature nappies 5-9 Kilo’s